RadiusNetworks/campaignkit-reference-android-studio/README.md

-#Requirements For Use
+Requirements for use:

-* Android API Level 18 or higher
+* Android API Level 18 or higher to use AltBeacon features.

+* Android API Level 9 or higher to use Geofencing features.

+* Google Play Services library version 5.+ set as a dependency.

 * CampaignKit.properties file downloaded from campaignkit.radiusnetworks.com.